Our area of service is St. Louis, Missouri and surrounding communities, and Columbia, Missouri.

 501(c)(3) tax-exempt status (EIN: 43-1803006)

 Active Board – meets 6 times per year.
 Long-range plans include controlled growth, our own training facility and stable funding.

-CHAMP has a small office in Florissant, MO.
+CHAMP has a small office in Maryland Heights, MO.
 We do not house dogs at this facility - all of our dogs-in-training live with their caregivers in the greater St. Louis community, their PwP caregivers in Columbia, MO, or their trainers at our prison program.

 Categories of Placement include:

 CHAMP Service Dog graduates have disabilities other than visual or hearing impairments, including:

 - Rheumatoid Arthritis